denoland/fastwebsockets/README.md

 [Documentation](https://docs.rs/fastwebsockets)

-_fastwebsockets_ is a fast WebSocket server implementation.
+_fastwebsockets_ is a fast WebSocket protocol implementation.

 Passes the
 Autobahn|TestSuite<sup><a href="https://littledivy.github.io/fastwebsockets/servers/">1</a></sup>
 and fuzzed with LLVM's libfuzzer.

-You can use it as a raw websocket frame parser and deal with spec compliance yourself, or you can use it as a full-fledged websocket server.
+You can use it as a raw websocket frame parser and deal with spec compliance yourself, or you can use it as a full-fledged websocket client/server.

 ```rust
 use fastwebsockets::{Frame, OpCode, WebSocket};